 First, wipe up all surplus liquid and semi-attached particles with a white absorbent serviette or cloth.
-Never use a coloured serviette because it can come off onto the fabric!
+Never use a coloured serviette as the colour may transfer onto the fabric!
 Scrape up attached particles with a spoon or knife blade - work from the edges of the stain and inwards to prevent spreading.

 Dab with a damp sponge